228: Focus – The Freedom of a Niche with Isabel Orozco-Moore

 Bjork Ostrom: And I think there’s something … like you said, even if nobody would’ve noticed, or at that point it’s still really early on, I think there’s something personally for declaring and saying, “Here’s the point,” and even historically to go back and look and say, “This is the point at which I switched focus,” and it’s nice to have some type of kind of declaration, even if it’s just for you, to say, “Here’s how things change, and here’s what it’s going to look like moving forward.”

 Bjork Ostrom: So were there specifics in terms of the technical aspect of doing that rebrand?
-At at that point, when you published that post, had you switched over the domain name as well?
+At that point, when you published that post, had you switched over the domain name as well?
 And what was that process like?
 Was there anything that you learned going through the technical side of updating your site?

 Isabel Orozco-Moore: Yeah, so I think at that point I had changed the domain name.
 So I found one that I liked, I purchased it on my own, and then I kind of knew that I … doing all that technical stuff was not going to be my forte.
 So I-